 Prevent email spoofing

-Technically in the background the sending of the e-mail looks like this:
+Technically, the sending of the e-mail looks like this in the background:

-No, it is not quite that simple.
-There must be certain conditions or misconfigurations so that the hacker's mail does not end up in the spam folder or does not arrive at all.
+No, it's not that simple.
+Certain prerequisites or misconfigurations must be met so that the hacker's mail does not end up in the spam folder or does not arrive at all.

-For this purpose, there are two DNS records that a domain should have stored so that such a spoofing process is not possible.
-These are the Sender Policy Framework (SPF) record and the DomainKeys Identified Mail (DKIM) record.
+There are two DNS records for this that a domain should have stored so that such a spoofing process is not possible.
+These are the Sender Policy Framework (SPF) Record and the DomainKeys Identified Mail (DKIM) Record.

 What exactly are these records?

-The Sender Policy Framework (SPF) is a procedure that allows mail servers to check whether an e-mail received actually originates from an authorized server.
-This is a fully automatic mechanism that is executed unnoticed by the end user.
+The Sender Policy Framework (SPF) is a procedure that mail servers can use to check whether a received email actually comes from an authorized server.
+This is a fully automatic mechanism that runs unnoticed by the end user.

 Example of an SPF record